-If any provision of these program instructions, once finalized, is held to be invalid or unenforceable, CMS intends that it shall be severable from the remainder of these program instructions, and shall not affect the remainder thereof, or the application of the provision to other persons or circumstances.
+Policies established in these Final CY 2026 Program Instructions for CY 2026 are subject to change in subsequent years.
+If any provision in these Final CY 2026 Program Instructions is held to be invalid or unenforceable, CMS intends that it shall be severable from the remainder of these Final CY 2026 Program Instructions, and shall not affect the remainder thereof, or the application of the provision to other persons or circumstances.
 CMS has determined that all relevant provisions of the guidance could function independently from one another.